apache/drill/_docs/connect-a-data-source/plugins/090-mongodb-storage-plugin.md

 ## Configuring MongoDB

-Drill must be running in order to access the Web Console to configure a storage plugin configuration.
+Drill must be running in order to access the Web UI to configure a storage plugin configuration.
 Start Drill and view and enable the MongoDB storage plugin configuration as described in the following procedure:

   1. [Start the Drill shell]({{site.baseurl}}/docs/starting-drill-on-linux-and-mac-os-x/).

-     The Drill shell needs to be running to access the Drill Web Console.
+     The Drill shell needs to be running to access the Drill Web UI.
-  2. In the [Drill Web Console]({{ site.baseurl }}/docs/plugin-configuration-basics/#using-the-drill-web-console), select the **Storage** tab.
+  2. In the [Drill Web UI]({{ site.baseurl }}/docs/plugin-configuration-basics/#using-the-drill-web-console), select the **Storage** tab.
   4. Under Disabled Storage Plugins, select **Update** to choose the `mongo` storage plugin configuration.
   5. In the Configuration window, take a look at the default configuration: